amengel18/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML is what defines the content of page.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+The two big differences between 'dispay: block;' and 'display: inline;' is that 'display: block;' starts a new line and fills the whole width, when 'display: inline;' doesn't start a new line and only takes up as much width as it needs.

 3. What are the 4 areas of the box model?

+The 4 areas of the box model are Margin, Border, Padding and Content.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+For 'align-items: center;' in a row it is the x-axis, for column it is the y-axis.

 5. Explain why git is valuable to a team of developers.

+Git is valuable to a team of developers because it allow to see where changes were added, but also allows to see the original content to see why changes may have been made.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.